Why Test Your Car Battery?

 When to Test Your Car Battery?

-1. Routine Maintenance: Test your car battery every 3-6 months as part of regular vehicle maintenance.
+1. Routine Maintenance: It's a good idea to test your car battery every 3-6 months as part of your regular vehicle maintenance.
+This will help you keep track of its overall health and ensure that it's functioning properly.

 How to Test Your Car Battery?